ngwesinsandar2/yaycha-api-rockstar2025/README.md

-yaycha api prisma from rockstar developer 2025
+yaycha api prisma from Rockstar-Developerp-2025 book by Sayar Ei Maung.